29 small children’s bedroom ideas to make your kids’ tiny space stylish and functional without being cluttered

 Make it practical by storing items that may not be used every day, such as fresh linens, warm blankets or out of season clothing.

-16. Pop a pull out desk under a raised bed
+19. Pop a pull-out desk under a raised bed

-When space is a premium in small kids bedroom ideas, squeezing a desk into a children’s bedroom can be impractical.
+When space is at a premium in a small kids' bedroom, squeezing a desk in can be impractical.
 Instead, go for a cabin bed or mid-sleeper that comes with a pop-out desk and can be used as and when it’s needed only.
 They often come with additional side storage too.

 Alternatively, a pull-down table fixed to a wall or floating shelf mounted at waist level is a space-saving option as vital desk space for teenage girls and boys alike.

 Floor space is precious in a kids' room, it's the building zone for lego, trains, fairy kingdoms and hours of fun.
 So a high sleeper is a great option.
-Alex & Kris, Founders & Directors, Nöa & Nani point out that the space beneath can easily be changed into a functional desk area for learning when children are older.
+Alex & Kris, founders and directors at Nöa & Nani point out that the space beneath can easily be changed into a functional desk area for learning when children are older.

 'We also suggest adding some high shelving so that books can be easily reached for bedtime stories,' they advise.